baritonomarchetto/Hotkey_Stompbox/README.md

 # Hotkey Stompbox
 A DIY stompbox to send keystrokes to your software of choice.
+Hands free!